MC-Linker/Discord-Linker/README.md

 View minecraft stats, advancements and inventories of every member in Discord!

 # DESCRIPTION
-Look at the Minecraft server stats, advancements and inventories of any member in Discord: When you killed the ender dragon, how many raids you have won or even how long your friend played on the server, this plugin can show it all.
-Also supports two-way chat with Minecraft.
+Moderate and connect your Minecraft server with Discord!
+This plugin allows you to view minecraft stats, advancements, and even inventories of any member in Discord!
+Also supports a powerful two-way chat with Minecraft, command execution and many other helpful features.

 # SETUP
-+ Invite the Discord bot "MC Linker" using [this link](https://top.gg/bot/712759741528408064)
++ Invite the "MC Linker" Discord bot using [this link](https://top.gg/bot/712759741528408064)
-+ After you installed the plugin, execute `/connect plugin YOUR.SERVER.IP` in Discord
++ After you installed the plugin, execute `/connect plugin <your server ip>` in Discord
 + Follow the instructions sent in DM
-+ After connecting you can also execute `/chatchannel CHANNEL` in Discord if you want to connect the Minecraft chat with Discord
++ After connecting you can also execute `/chatchannel <channel>` in Discord if you want to connect the Minecraft chat with Discord

 # ADDITIONAL INFO
 + For a list of all bot commands execute `/help` in Discord